2024 Tuolumne Accident 圖瓦勒米的一場攀岩意外

 在確認身體其他部位算完好,沒有骨折的狀態下,繩伴彎下腰告知他要割掉還綁在我身上的主繩,沒等到我的抗議割繩刀就在瞬間落下。平時我們都很珍惜自己的岩繩,它算是比較昂貴的必備器材,攀爬當下除非萬不得已不會輕易斷繩。既然割了就割了,剩下的主繩太重留在現場,牆壁上的岩械和扁帶勾環也只能放棄,繩伴將兩人剩下的裝備全塞進他 70 公升的拖拉包。

-After confirming that the rest of my body was intact and there were no broken bones, my partner bent down and told me he was going to cut the rope still tied to my harness.
-Before I could protest, the knife flashed and the cut was made.
-Normally, we treasure our ropes – they’re expensive and essential gear.
+With no fractures elsewhere, Xiao Hu crouched down and warned he'd cut the rope still tied to me.
+Before I could object, the knife slashed down.
+Normally we treasure our ropes because they’re costly and essential.
 Unless absolutely necessary, no one ever cuts a rope during a climb.
-But what’s done is done.
-The remaining section of rope was too heavy to carry, so we left it behind along with the cams, slings, and quickdraws still on the wall.
-My partner stuffed all the remaining gear we could salvage into his 70L haul bag.
+But it was done and so be it.
+The remaining rope was too heavy to carry, so it stayed behind along with the cams and slings still on the wall.
+He crammed all the remaining gear into his 70-litterhaul bag.

 向下撤退的過程對我的繩伴來說十分艱辛。雖然我的腿沒事能自己走,但腦震盪使我頭暈目眩完全站不住,碎石坡的地形是走一步滑三步,要更加小心兩人才不會一起摔倒滾落。臨時找個樹枝當拐杖也不行,試過幾次方法,最穩當的還是我用右手壓著受傷部位,左手扶著他的右肩,一起慢慢往下走。這時候下午 2 點左右,我渾身發燙,總覺得太陽好大好熱,身體未曾體驗過如此深沉的疲憊感,雖然不至於想睡覺,但是每分每秒都很想關機。